storelocatorjs/storelocator/docs/available-options.md

 `default: boolean = false`

-Tells storelocatorjs whether to enable the cluster of markers.
+Tells storelocatorjs whether to enable the marker clustering.

 ```javascript
 new storelocatorjs({